biel40/biel40/README.md

 ### Hello there!

 <p> Welcome to my personal GitHub profile.
-Here you will find some personal information about all the technologies in which I have been working for these past years as a Fullstack Web Developer.
+Here you will find some personal information about all the technologies and projects in which I have been working non-professionally for these past years, as a Fullstack Web Developer.
 I hope you enjoy! </p>

 ### :hammer_and_wrench: Languages and Tools:
 <div>